Skip to content

 Just as these women were going to the tomb in their natural love, the disciples were completely struck down, in grief, horror, and disappointment.
 They were men, so they lived in reason and ambition, but at this time, all reason pointed to despair, and all ambition had been crushed.
 Faith, at this time, was not to be found in their hearts.

 At the same time, why did the Lord say “the disciples and Peter”?
 Was Peter not among the disciples?
 It is true that Peter was the leader among the brothers, but remember that of the eleven disciples, it was Peter who was the saddest and most depressed at this time, for he had just experienced failure three times in denying his Lord.
 Jesus now had good news for them, and he was thinking of each of them, but especially of Peter, for he knew Peter and what he was going through.
 Peter did not know what Jesus was going through, but Jesus knew what Peter was going through.
-The Lord loved him, and he wanted Peter to know his heart for him quickly, and be restored quickly.
+The Lord loved him, and he wanted Peter to know his heart for him quickly and be restored quickly.

 The Lord is risen, and we must believe.
-It is the nature of our flesh not only to disbelieve, but to think that “believing” is an obligation, a burden, a work that has to be performed.
+It is the nature of our flesh not only to disbelieve but to think that “believing” is an obligation, a burden, a work that has to be performed.
 But let us not forget that this is the risen Lord that speaks to us.
-He is risen!
+He has risen!
 What joy he is!
 He would not bear any of his disciples still not believing, thus having no part of his joy.
 His heart had mercy on even the donkey that fell into the pit on the Sabbath, let alone the disciples who stubbornly stayed in the pit of human nature.
 He wanted them to believe, to understand what was happening, and to go and tell all the nations, that is, the whole world (Mark 16:15).

 The original text of Mark 16:15 says, “Preach the gospel to all creation,” i.e., the whole universe, including not only all people but also angels and all creatures.